doctor500/cv/README.md

 To enable generate PDF feature, you can enable the GitHub action integration after you fork this repo.

 ### Sub-feature, build pipeline with sensitive data
 This pipeline also has options to generate PDFs privately in case you want to include sensitive data (for example phone number).
 I create an example to add a phone number inside the markdown before the build process.
-I store the phone number data on GitHub repo variables, and this PDF will not create a new release into the repo.
+I store the phone number data on GitHub repo secrets, and this PDF will not create a new release into the repo.
 It also will **expired 48h** after it generated on pipeline artifacts

 You can use this feature by tick the check box `Build privately & include sensitive data`.
 To fill the phone number:
 1. Open repo **Settings** > **Secrets and variables** > Actions
-2. Going to `Variables` tab and click **New repository variable**.
+2. Going to `Secrets` tab and click **New repository secret**.
 3. Fill Name with `CV_PHONE_NUMBER`, and Secret with your phone number (ex: `+62 123123123`)

 ## 💘 Contributing